ucmo-cs/GitWorkshop/Workshop.md

 On Mac, open Terminal application.

 # 1. Help
+Git has a built in help mechanism, as well as guides for specific topics.
 ```
 $ git help                        # General help
 $ git help --guide                # Common Git guides